lemonlatte/docker-zabbix/README.md

 ## Prerequisite

-This container rely on a mysql container "orchardup/mysql".
+This container relies on a mysql container "orchardup/mysql".
 You can also setup a database container by yourself.

-Get the container by DockerHub
+Get the mysql container from DockerHub

 ```
 $ docker pull orchardup/mysql